acmuckian/Milestone-Project-JS-2/README.md

 ![image of the search bar](assets/images/searchbar.png)

-The search bar is implemented for a user-friendly experience of searching for a villager by their name, species or other attributes.
-The placeholder text helpfully tells the user that they can search for a villager by their name, species or other attributes.
+The search bar is implemented for a user-friendly experience of searching for a villager by their name, or species.
+The placeholder text helpfully tells the user that they can search for a villager by their name, or species.
 Villagers appear as the user starts to type.

 ### Show/Hide all Villagers